eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 #### Configuration Lookup Precedence

 If you use multiple program to processor group mapping files (such as `pgm_conf.json` and `.bridge.json`) or wildcards in your program names, the same program might be specified in more than one file.
-In this case, the following precedence applies when determining the program to processor group mapping:
+In this case, the program to processor group mapping is determined by the following precedence hierarchy:

 1. Processor group bound to a specific program name specified in `pgm_conf.json`
 2. Processor group bound to a wildcarded program name specified in `pgm_conf.json`